 Lynn Swanson is hailed by many as one of the most versatile of all musicians.
 She is a sought after conductor, choral pedagogue, clinician and adjudicator.
 She attended Shorter College as a recipient of the Theodor Presser Foundation Scholarship and holds a Bachelor of Music in Organ Performance in addition to a Master of Music Education in Choral Pedagogy from the University of Kansas in Lawrence.

-Lynn Swanson will begin her new position as Executive Artistic Director of the Milwaukee Children’s Choir mid-August 2018.
-Previously, she served as Assistant Director of the Zhuhai Classical Children’s Choir Zhuhai, China, a choral program of the Webb-Mitchell Centre for Choral Studies and the British Schools Foundation and as Executive Associate Music Director of the William Baker Choral Foundation.
+Lynn Swanson began her new position as Executive Artistic Director of the Cream City Youth Chorale in March, 2020.
+Previously, she served as Executive Artistic Director of the Milwaukee Children’s Choir.
+Prior to her move to Milwaukee, Wisconsin, she held the position Assistant Director of the Zhuhai Classical Children’s Choir in Zhuhai, China, a choral program of the Webb-Mitchell Centre for Choral Studies and the British Schools Foundation and as Executive Associate Music Director of the William Baker Choral Foundation.
 While a member of the staff of The Choral Foundation, Ms. Swanson created the Institute for Healthy Singing leading workshops for church choirs and community choruses.
 Ms. Swanson is the Founder of the Lynn Swanson Festival Singers formerly known as the Gwinnett Festival Singers founded in Atlanta in 1985, the Northside Young Singers and the Cobb Summer Singers now named the Summer Baroque Institute.
 From 2011 to 2017, she served as Organist and Music Director of St. Benedict’s Episcopal Church in Atlanta, Georgia.

 While in China, Ms. Swanson conducted research on the changing voice of the adolescent female with members of the Zhuhai Classical Children’s Choir under the guidance of the University of Kansas, Dr. Melissa Grady and in collaboration with simultaneous research with members of the Allegro Choirs of Kansas City, Jamea Sale, Researcher.